sitepilot/autopilot-ansible/README.md

 Autopilot is a (cloud) webhosting control panel for managing multiple servers, sites and WordPress installations.
 We use Autopilot at [Sitepilot](https://sitepilot.io) for our managed WordPress webhosting platform.
 With Autopilot you can:

-* Provision WordPress optimized web servers and load balancers.
+* Provision WordPress optimized web servers.
 * Monitor server and site health of the provisioned servers and sites.
 * Manage and maintain WordPress sites.